mithunkk/jquery-plugins/docs/json.md

 Version must be parseable by [node-semver](https://github.com/isaacs/node-semver).

-Here's how npm's semver implementation (which the jQuery Plugins Site uses) deviates from what's on semver.org:
+Here's how the node-semver implementation (which the jQuery Plugins Site uses) deviates from what's on semver.org:

 * Versions can start with "v"